April 2026 is

-On April 5th, 2025, Senate Resolution 157 was unanimously approved by the full Senate designating April 2025 as National Native Plant Month!
+On March 27th, 2026, Senate Resolution 665 was approved with unanimous bipartisan consent designating April 2026 as National Native Plant Month!

 What Can You Do To Help: